gaphor/gaphor/docs/undo.md

 # Undo Manager

-Undo is implemented in order to erase the last change done, reverting it to an older state or reversing the command that was done to the model being edited.
-With the possibility of undo, users can explore and work without fear of making mistakes, because they can easily be undone.
+Undo is a required feature in modern applications.
+Gaphor is no exception.
+Having an undo function in place means you can change the model and easily revert to an older state.

 ## Overview of Transactions

 The recording and playback of changes in Gaphor is handled by the the Undo Manager.
 The Undo Manager works transactionally.
-This means that if something is being updated by the user in a model, each change is divided into operations called transactions.
-Each operation must succeed or fail as a complete unit.
+A transaction must succeed or fail as a complete unit.
 If the transaction fails in the middle, it is rolled back.
-In Gaphor this is achieved by the `transaction` module, which provides a decorator called `@transactional`.
-Methods then make use of this decorator, and the undo data is stored in a transaction once the method is called.
-For example, pasting data in the model using the `copyservice` module and setting a value on an object's property page both create new transactions.
+In Gaphor this is achieved by the `transaction` module, which provides a context manager `Transaction` and a decorator called `@transactional`.

-When transactions take place, they also emit event notifications on the key transaction milestones so that other services can make use of the events.
+When transactions take place, they emit event notifications on the key transaction milestones so that other services can make use of the events.
 The event notifications are for the begin of the transaction, and the commit of the transaction if it is successful or the rollback of the transaction if it fails.
-Please see the next sections for more detail on how these event notifications work during a transaction.

 ## Start of a Transaction